World Heritage Identification Number: 509

 Map

-The Mosi-oa-Tunya, colloquially known as Victoria Falls, is a breathtaking natural wonder situated on the border between Zambia and Zimbabwe.
+Mosi-oa-Tunya, also known as Victoria Falls, is a breathtaking natural wonder situated on the border between Zambia and Zimbabwe.
 Inscribed as a UNESCO World Heritage Site in 1989, these falls have been recognized for their unparalleled beauty and ecological significance.

 These are among the most spectacular waterfalls in the world.
 The Zambezi River, which is more than 2 km wide at this point, plunges noisily down a series of basalt gorges and raises an iridescent mist that can be seen more than 20 km away.